Find the Best Mortgage

 Learn About Rates & Mortgages in Ontario

-Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive on a daily basis across Ontario, designed to help you make informed mortgage decisions every time you need a new mortgage or to renew/refinance an existing one.
+Welcome to our Frequently-Asked Questions (FAQ) section, where we answer the most popular questions our nesto advisors receive daily across Ontario, designed to help you make informed mortgage decisions every time you need a new mortgage or to renew/refinance an existing one.

 What are today’s mortgage rates in Ontario?

-By consulting Ontario mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money throughout your time as a homeowner.
+By consulting Ontario mortgage rates on nesto, you’re always getting the most up-to-date information, which helps you save money as a homeowner.

 When comparing mortgage rates in Ontario, it’s important to look at similarities and differences between the comparable types and terms.
 Comparisons must be made with complementary solutions, meaning a fixed rate with another fixed rate and vice versa.
-The mortgage term must be aligned as well – compare a 5-year term with a 5-year term, and so on.
+The mortgage term must also be aligned – compare a 5-year term with a 5-year one, and so on.

 Should I get an open or closed mortgage in Ontario?

 Whether you should select an open or closed mortgage in Ontario depends on your specific life and financial circumstances.